ultralytics/yolov5/README.md

 <br>
 <p>
-YOLOv5 🚀 is a family of object detection architectures and models pretrained on the COCO dataset, and represents Ultralytics open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.
+YOLOv5 🚀 is a family of object detection architectures and models pretrained on the COCO dataset, and represents <a href="https://ultralytics.com">Ultralytics</a>
+ open-source research into future vision AI methods, incorporating lessons learned and best practices evolved over thousands of hours of research and development.
 </p>

 <!--